had0j/io_qp2_rule_eng/readme.md

 - Non-T tetromino's Spins can be like T providing lines*2 of base attack (see the start for Spin detection rules)
 - Whenever clearing lines (accurately it should be when a piece locks and action text appears, non-line-clear Spins can also trigger), if it's the exact same as the action text in the top-left corner, then a special full garbage line instantly appears as punishment, with a reverse tally of `current floor+5` on a random position, when the player does an unpunished line clear -1, upon hitting zero it turns into a regular one-hole garbage line, with the garbage hole on the same position as where the number was

-> Only mod that can give a more positive effect after the player reaeches a certain skill level
+> Only mod that can give a more positive effect after the player reaeches a certain skill rank

 ### Duo (The Lovers)